SDC-Fall-2023/.github/profile/README.md

 Project Meetings are every other non-break week starting **9/24** besides the presentation day

 ### By Next Meeting (11/05)
-- Group Merge Request (if applicable): [Form](https://forms.gle/iQspoedeDF1eX1ka9)
-- Group Progress form (One per group): [Form](https://forms.gle/TL8njzcibCZg5ha67)
+- Group Progress form (One per group): [Form](https://forms.gle/FhHuSAkB3UrN4WoK7)
-- Finalize what technologies (frameworks and languages) your group will use
-- Start making progress towards completing the frontend and/or backend for your project
+- Start making progress towards setting up the API calls for your project (if applicable)
+- Continue working on your projects frontend and backend

 | Date | Benchmark | Details | Slides |